ex4sperans/pruning_with_tensorflow/README.md

 **Experiments**

-Now you are ready to run the experiments.

 Run

 ```python train_network_dense.py```

 to train a regular dense model.
 MNIST dataset is downloaded automatically (it may take some time).

 Then, you need to prune a network and fine-tune it.